Samantha-Preisig/legacy-programs/ada-text-stats/README.md

 - Output statistics to stdout

 ## Assumptions
-- Sentences are split by periods
+- Sentences are split by either periods, exclamation points, or question marks
 - Words only contain alphabetical characters (a..z, A..Z)
 - Numbers can only contain numerical characters (0-9, '.' for decimal, and '-' for negatives)
     - However, '.' and '-' will be counted towards punctuation, no matter the context